rayx1/PendriveBroadcaster/README.md

 The selected folder's contents are copied directly to the drive root.
 For example, `source\` is copied as `H:\`; an additional `source` folder is not created.

-Modern Windows versions may restrict or ignore AutoRun commands from removable USB storage for security.
-Placing `autorun.inf` at the root does not guarantee automatic execution.

 ## Windows security notice

 The executable is currently unsigned.
 Microsoft Defender SmartScreen may display a warning because the application does not yet have a commercial code-signing certificate.
 Download releases only from this official repository.